rnfc/rnfc.github.io/ivey/introduction-to-data-science/Lesson 4/Videos/index.md

 *Slide 19:*

 *Hastie:* We're not going to go into more detail on multinomial regression now.
 What we're going to do is tell you about a different classification method, which is called *discriminant analysis*, which is also very useful.
 And it approaches a problem from a really quite different point of view.
 In discriminant analysis, the idea is to model the distribution of $$X$$ in each of the classes separately.
-And then use what's known as *Bayes theorem* to flip things around to get the probability of $$Y$$ given $$X$$, $$\text{Pr}(Y | X)$$.
+And then use what's known as *Bayes theorem* to flip things around to get the probability of $$Y$$ given $$X$$, $$\text{Pr}(Y \mid X)$$.
 In this case, for linear discriminant analysis, we're going to use Gaussian (normal) distributions for each class.
 And that's going to lead to linear or quadratic discriminant analysis.
 So those are the two popular forms.
 But as you'll see, this approach is quite general.
 And other distributions can be used as well.
 But we'll focus on normal distributions.

 *Slide 20:*